Inslee signals no interest in a WA gas tax ‘holiday’; others skeptical, too

 But his maneuvering has been met with pushback from Republicans and Democrats.
 Many economists, meanwhile, doubt it would make a noticeable difference in Americans’ pocketbooks.

-“I think it really doesn’t address the problem that we are facing,” said Alexander Rist, a local economist who signed onto a letter opposing Biden’s proposal.
+“I think it really doesn’t address the problem that we are facing,” said Alexander Rist, a local economist who signed onto a letter opposing gas tax holidays.
 Rist now works for King County, but was previously employed by Switzerland’s Ministry of Transportation.

 “The high prices, they just reflect scarcity of oil and refining capacity,” he said, speaking for himself and not the county.
 “The tax relief would be probably absorbed by the companies and not given to the consumers, so it’s not very effective.”